voverux/MSM-Plugin.RequestList-Set-Row-Class/README.md

 Once the plugin has been installed you will need to configure the following settings within the plugin page:

 + *Plugin Configuration* : 	The plugin configuration stored in a JSON format.
-The rule object should contain these three parameters specified: columnTitle - the title of column to search value within columnValue - the specific value to search for in the column cssClassName - CSS class name to be applied to the row where the value was found
+The rule object should contain these three parameters specified:
+++ columnTitle - the title of column to search value within ++ columnValue - the specific value to search for in the column ++ cssClassName - CSS class name to be applied to the row where the value was found

-							Plugin configuration examples:
+Plugin configuration string examples:
   {"columnTitle": "VIP", "columnValue": "YES", "cssClassName": "row-class-vip"}
   [{"columnTitle": "Priority", "columnValue": "1", "cssClassName": "row-class-priority1"},{"columnTitle": "VIP", "columnValue": "YES", "cssClassName": "row-class-vip"}]

 Style of classes used in the configuration must be defined in MSM Custom CSS specifications.

 ## Usage